-Lie algebras are constructed for a Lie group by linearizing the Lie group in the neighborhood of the identity e.
-Matrix Lie algebras are obtained for $n \times n$ matrix Lie groups by linearizing the matrix group in the neighborhood of the unit matrix I_n .
+Lie algebras are constructed for a Lie group by linearizing the constraints that define the Lie group in the neighborhood of the identity I. Matrix Lie algebras are obtained for $n \times n$ matrix Lie groups by linearizing the matrix group in the neighborhood of the unit matrix I_n .
 A Lie group and its Lie algebra have the same dimension.